Home Insurance Maintenance Requirements: What Upkeep You Need to Avoid Claim Denials

 • Store permits and inspection certificates for any system upgrades

-• Notify your insurer after significant repairs or upgrades; this can also qualify you for premium discounts
+• Notify your insurer after significant repairs or upgrades, which can also qualify you for premium discounts

-When filing a claim, submit your maintenance records alongside damage photos and your repair estimates.
-This documentation directly counters an adjuster's attempt to label damage as neglect.
-Learn more about how the claims process works and how insurance claim settlements are calculated.
+When filing a claim, submit maintenance records alongside damage photos and your repair estimates.
+Learn more about top reasons claims get denied and claim filing deadlines.

 Compare Home Insurance Plans in Ohio